fraction/flumedb-delete/README.md

 To completely delete content from flumedb, it may be wise to make sure that all views are regenerated as well. **This module does not regenerate views**.
+If being used with Scuttlebutt, **this module does not delete blobs**.

 ## Install